DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 correctly.

-If you don't understand or want to know what will happen if you do something incorrectly, here you go.
+If you don't understand or want to know what will happen if you do something incorrectly, here are some examples.
 You have probably heard about the issue once or twice - black face bug.
 CTDs can happen if overhaul uses unique body parts (like The Ordinary Women) and you enter into the place where this incorrect NPC is.